Teaching in an Opportunity Culture

 Job Roles and Career Advancement in an Opportunity Culture

-Multi-classroom leaders are assigned a student load that allows them to lead the team as well as teach, though they may not “own” one class; they are fully accountable for the learning outcomes of all the students in their pod.
+Multi-classroom leaders are assigned a student load that allows them to lead the team as well as teach, though they may not “own” one class; they are fully accountable for the learning outcomes of all the students in their team.
 Multi-classroom leaders select and assign teaching roles both to themselves and their team based on the strengths of each team member to meet the needs of each student, making the best use of their teachers’ talents and paraprofessional support staff.

 This will vary according to the school.
 Several promising programs are emerging to train leaders, and some districts and charter school networks may develop their own training programs.
 We anticipate great strides in training within the next few years, so more excellent teachers will be able to lead and develop their peers to excellence rapidly.